 But don't be fooled by its name, because this program from China not only allows us to work with the ISO format but also with other types of files such as BIN, NRG, CDI, MDF, BWI or DAA.
 How does it work?
 Well, it couldn't be any easier as all our tasks will be carried out from a very intuitive interface that's similar to the Windows Explorer.

-The full version of this program is only accessible upon payment unless you manage to get hold of a crack or serial number from some kind of shady website.
+The full version of this program is only accessible upon payment.
 Luckily enough, we can download a free trial version that comes along with some very interesting features and functions: